Kreysh1/dragFigure/README.md

 # dragFigure
-Drag and Drop Puzzle Game (using OpenCV)
+Drag and Drop Puzzle Game

-Using Python v3.9 cause OpenCV is not compatible with Python v3.10
+Using Python v3.9 for compatibility issues with Python v3.10